manjozib/gsu-chatbot-assessment/README.md

 Caused by missing security requirements and token mismatch.
 Fixed using @SecurityRequirement(name = "bearerAuth").
 ### 🔸 CORS & Networking Issues in Flutter
-Solved with custom CorsFilter and using 10.0.2.2 for emulator.
+Solved with custom CorsConfig in backend
 ### 🔸 Clean State Management
 Used GetX for modular controllers and dependency injection.